Rudolf Kochendörffer: Career

+Research

 Kochendörffer specialized in group theory.
-He was also known for writing various algebra textbooks.
-Between 1967-1970 Rudolf Kochendörffer was Visiting Professor of Mathematics, Faculty of Natural Sciences at the Johannes Gutenberg University of Mainz, and at the University of Tasmania.
-Between 1970-1977, Kochendörffer finished his career as Professor of Mathematics at the Technical University of Dortmund.
+He was also published algebra textbooks.
+Between 1967-1970 Kochendörffer was visiting professor of Mathematics, Faculty of Natural Sciences at the Johannes Gutenberg University of Mainz, and at the University of Tasmania.
+Between 1970-1977, Kochendörffer finished his career as professor of Mathematics at TU Dortmund University.

 He was a member of the Mathematische Gesellschaft der DDR, German Mathematical Society and the member of Gesellschaft für Angewandte Mathematik und Mechanik.

-Honours
+Awards and honours

 In 1960, he was awarded the Patriotic Order of Merit in Bronze, which was recognized in 1967.
 In 1963 he received the National Prize of the German Democratic Republic, National Prize III. for science and technology.